one-commercial-partner/OCPScale/docs/Events/CloudSkillsChallenge.md

    Employees and directors of Microsoft Corporation and its subsidiaries, affiliates, advertising agencies, and Sweepstakes Parties are not eligible, nor are persons involved in the execution or administration of this promotion, or the family members of each above (parents, children, siblings, spouse/domestic partners, or individuals residing in the same household).
 Void where prohibited.

    If you are participating in your capacity as an employee, it is your sole responsibility to comply with your employer’s gift policies.
 Microsoft will not be party to any disputes or actions related to this matter.
-Microsoft is committed to complying with government gift and ethics rules and therefore **government and public sector employees are not eligible** to enter
+Microsoft is committed to complying with government gift and ethics rules and therefore **government and public sector employees are not eligible** to enter.

 1. HOW TO ENTER